 We stock a large range of 60th Diamond Wedding Anniversary party and table decorations.
-Many people find it difficult to find napkins, banners, confetti, and cake ornaments that are suitable for this most extraordinary of occasions so we have pulled together a range of quality party supplies from all the good suppliers we can find, and then had some designs and products produced exclusively for us.
+Many people find it difficult to find napkins, banners, confetti, and cake ornaments that are designed for this most extraordinary of occasions so we have pulled together a range of quality party supplies from all the good suppliers we can find, and then had some designs and products produced exclusively for us.
 We also have a super range of gift ideas aimed at a diamond anniversary.

 A Diamond Wedding anniversary represents 60 years of marriage and although it is a rare event, the increased longevity of our population has meant that there are more than you might think.

 There is something extraordinary about couples who celebrate their diamond wedding anniversary.
 Most of us feel that quite a lot of water has passed under the bridge when we reach our 60th birthday, but these couples were adults when they got married 60 years ago.

 Couples celebrating this wonderful achievement in 2014 will have been married in 1954, when times of austerity meant something very different from what is spoken about in the media today.
 The country was still recovering from the ravages of war, and the cost of basic essentials such as food and fuel as a percentage of income was far greater than it is today, but rationing had finally come to an end and 1954 saw a rapid increase in the number of cars taking to the roads.
 The wedding would undoubtedly have been the highlight of the year for the couple and anyone lucky enough to have been invited to the wedding, although weddings were frequently much smaller celebrations than they are today.

 The fashions of the day saw hemlines and hairlines growing shorter while the waistline relaxed a little and clothing took on a slightly more casual appearance compared to previous years.
 Very few women wore slacks or trousers still as skirts and dresses remained ever popular.
 The most popular wedding dresses would have been lace covered, long sleeved and high necked, very feminine and beautifully fitted.